Albaraaak/Travel-Planner-Booking-System/README.md

 A full-stack travel and booking web application that allows users to explore destinations, view travel packages, and make bookings easily and efficiently.
 The platform is designed to provide a smooth user experience with dynamic content, responsive design, and secure data handling.

 # ✨ Features
 .
-User Login / Signup
+User Login / Signup<b>
-.🧭 Browse destinations and travel categories
+.🧭 Browse destinations and travel categories<b>
-.⭐ View “Best Picks” and recommended places
+.⭐ View “Best Picks” and recommended places<b>
-.🛒 Booking system for trips and packages
+.🛒 Booking system for trips and packages<b>
 .
-Product Details Page
+Product Details Page<b>
-.👤 User profile and favorites management
+.👤 User profile and favorites management<b>
-.🔍 Search and filter functionality
+.🔍 Search and filter functionality<b>
 .📱 Fully responsive design

 # 🛠️ Tech Stack